SanaNasar/VFetch-App/README.md

-VFetch-App using Rails
+Video Fetcher App using Rails
 ==========

-This is a simple video fetcher app which is created on Rails and built using the Youtube API's.
+This is a simple video fetcher app which is created on Rails and built using the Youtube API.